tlhutch/test-playbooks/docs/testplan-2.1.0.md

 1. [ ] Make sure survey has precedence over “prompt for variables”
 1. [ ] Make sure both prompt for variables and survey can be used seperately
 1. [ ] Make sure the API validates survey responses if submitted directly and not via API
-1. [ ] Verify portal URLs redirect after login
+1. [X] Verify portal URLs redirect after login
-1. [ ] Verify login after timeout redirects to portal
+1. [X] Verify login after timeout redirects to portal
-1. [ ] Verify web-socket updates job status and job rows
+1. [X] Verify web-socket updates job status and job rows
-1. [ ] Verify web-socket updates job status and

 ### Feature: Survey
 1. API